 You must be in employment or self-employment to qualify.

-Illness Benefit for COVID-19 absences is paid from the first day of sickness.
-If you cannot attend work due to illness that is not COVID-19, or if you cannot go to work because you are cocooning, you can apply for standard Illness Benefit.
+Enhanced Illness Benefit for COVID-19 absences is paid from the first day of sickness.
+If you cannot attend work due to illness that is not COVID-19, you can apply for standard Illness Benefit.